DerGuru/The-Resonant/New Chapters/03 - Part3/P3-06_Elyras_Ritual_Planning.md

 "Then we attempt it.
 And we hope I designed this correctly."

 Jason met her eyes.
 "You did.
-I trust your work."
+We trust your work."

 "Thank you.
 But trust doesn't guarantee success.
 Only preparation does.
 So we prepare."